Last checked and updated in July, 2026

 Best For: Process-Driven Success

-They emphasize education and advisory services over transaction volume.
-For a new LO, this takes the pressure off "selling" and puts the focus on "consulting."
-Their operational support is designed to ensure you never miss a closing date, which is critical for your early reputation.
+The company emphasizes education and advisory-style service over pure sales volume.
+For a new LO, that takes some of the pressure off "closing the deal today" and puts the focus on consulting instead.
+Its operational support is built to protect closing dates, which matters more than almost anything for your early reputation with agents.

 Pros: